by Mike Ratliff

 When Christians have assurance, they do so because they know they have been forgiven.
 When they know this it is because God has granted it to them.
 They are Spirit-led because God has circumcised their hearts.
 Their spiritual acuity is laser sharp and bright because God has cut away the callus that hardened their hearts.
 Now their hearts are tender towards God.
 They can see spiritual truths that they could never comprehend before.
 These believers know they have eternal life.

-13 I write these things to you who believe in the name of the Son of God that you may know that you have eternal life.
-14 And this is the confidence that we have toward him, that if we ask anything according to his will he hears us.
-15 And if we know that he hears us in whatever we ask, we know that we have the requests that we have asked of him.
-(1 John 5:13-15 ESV)
+13 These things I have written to you who believe in the name of the Son of God, so that you may know that you have eternal life.
+14 This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
+15 And if we know that He hears us in whatever we ask, we know that we have the requests which we have asked from Him.
+1 John 5:13-15 (NASB)

 Isn’t it interesting that one of the main facts about genuine Christians that marks them as such is that they pray with confidence things that are the will of God?
 They know that He hears their prayers and answers them.
 They don’t pray things that are not the will of God.
 They may ask amiss, but since they are fervent praying people, God moves their hearts so that they will always end up with their wills lined up with His.
 These believers have assurance.

-19 We know that we are from God, and the whole world lies in the power of the evil one.
-20 And we know that the Son of God has come and has given us understanding, so that we may know him who is true; and we are in him who is true, in his Son Jesus Christ.
-He is the true God and eternal life.
-21 Little children, keep yourselves from idols.
-(1 John 5:19-21 ESV)
+19 We know that we are of God, and that the whole world lies in the power of the evil one.
+20 And we know that the Son of God has come, and has given us understanding so that we may know Him who is true; and we are in Him who is true, in His Son Jesus Christ.
+This is the true God and eternal life.

 Beloved of the Lord, if you are struggling with discouragement because of an inability to repent then I counsel you right now to not believe the lies the enemy is telling you about yourself.
 Instead, know that you cannot repent unless God grants it.
 To attain this you must confess your sins to the Lord from a humble heart.
 If you are unwilling to humble yourself before your Lord then, behold, you have discovered why you cannot repent.
 However, if you are being convicted that you must repent then humble yourself before the Lord, confess your sins to Him and ask Him to help you repent and to give you victory over your sin.
 Part of mortifying our sin is to have victory over and over when we are tempted.
 Ask God to open your spiritual eyes.
 Rejoice in Him and believe that He has heard your prayers and will answer them.
 Now, do not put your Lord God to the test.
 You must do your part in avoiding the circumstances that have lead to your sin in the past.
 Flee youthful lusts and pursue righteousness.
 Our part is to fast from the fleshly things our flesh wants and, instead, feast on God.
 Get into the Word, pray, shun evil, become separate from the world.